TillMacher/apscale_gui/README.md

 ### Further dependencies - cutadapt

-Apscale also calls cutadapt with some modules.
-Cutadapt should be downloaded and installed automatically with the Apscale installation.
+APSCALE also calls cutadapt with some modules.
+Cutadapt should be downloaded and installed automatically with the APSCALE installation.
 To check this, type:

 `cutadapt --version`